No Match Found

-A year ago, PwC US Chairman and senior partner Tim Ryan opened up a firmwide conversation about race in the workplace – creating a channel for PwC people in the US to talk with each other as the country has faced difficult and divisive events.
+A year ago, PwC US Senior Partner Tim Ryan opened up a firmwide conversation about race in the workplace – creating a channel for PwC people in the US to talk with each other as the country has faced difficult and divisive events.
 Tim also found these issues were very much on the minds of the business leaders he speaks with each day.
 Inspired by the feedback from PwC partners and staff, Tim brought up diversity and inclusion to every CEO he met with.

 “This collaboration changes the conversation about diversity and brings in unique values, actions and perspectives to continue to raise the bar for the entire business community.
 With every new organisation signing on, we have the opportunity to put our commitments into action by working together to improve diversity and inclusion in our workplaces and communities.”